RamAir

 Features

-• Introduced the keyhole tang system for rapid, tool-free assembly
+• Keyhole tang quick-connect system for rapid, tool-free assembly

 • Advanced airframe construction for its era